yingzhang2e/articles-client/README.md

 >2.	install the Angular CLI, in a terminal or command prompt type: npm install -g @angular/cli
->3.	create a new Angular application by typing: ng new my-app
+>3.	create a new Angular application by typing: ng new articles-client
->4.	run the Angular application by navigating to the new folder and typing ng serve to start the web server and open the application in a browser, "Welcome to app!!" will be on http://localhost:4200 page cd my-app ng serve
+>4.	run the Angular application by navigating to the new folder and typing ng serve to start the web server and open the application in a browser, "Welcome to app!!" will be on http://localhost:4200 page cd articles-client ng serve
->5.	open your Angular application in VS Code, open another terminal (or command prompt) and navigate to the my-app folder and type code .: cd my-app code .
+>5.	open your Angular application in VS Code, open another terminal (or command prompt) and navigate to the my-app folder and type code .
+>cd articles-client
+>code .

 >6.	work on
 app.components.ts